Inter Second Year Accountancy | Concept

-1. Wear and tear: – The decrease in the value of the fixed asset due to the constant use is said to be wear and tear.
+1. Wear and tear: – The decrease in the value of the fixed asset due to constant use is said to be wear and tear.
 It is a deterioration in an asset value, arising from its use in business operations for earnings income.

-Example: Machinery, Furniture and fixtures are depreciated by wear and tear.
+Example: Machinery, Furniture, and fixtures are depreciated by wear and tear.

 3. Accidents: – The assets lose their value if it is met with an accident.
-An accident means the breakdown of an asset which decreases the value of assets.
+An accident means the breakdown of an asset which decreases its value of assets.
 It is not a gradual decrease but causes a permanent loss in asset value.

-4. Obsolescence: – it is the processing out of date. due to new inventions, technological improvement, availability of the better type of asset, or change in market demand the existing asset becomes obsolete or outmoded.
+4. Obsolescence: – it is the processing out of date. due to new inventions, technological improvement, availability of a better type of asset, or change in market demand the existing asset becomes obsolete or outmoded.
 This results in a decrease in the value of the asset.

 5. Fluctuations: – the asset value may get decreased due to fluctuations/charges in the market conditions.